 The vitamin A pine provides maintains the elasticity and moisture retention of skin.

 In the developmental years of medical history, the sap and resin of pine were used as band-aids and wound sealant to help protect the skin from potential infection.
-Burning the needles protect against pathogenic airborne microorganisms that cause upper respiratory issues.
+Burning the needles protects against pathogenic airborne microorganisms that cause upper respiratory issues.

 The tree of peace represents inner strength and strength in adversity, optimism, prosperity, longevity, adaptability, and rebirth.
-After a wild fire, you'd find pine standing strong amidst the fire.
-It's wood is sought after for this reason, as it's durable.
+After a wildfire, you'd find pine standing strong amidst the fire.
+Its wood is sought after for this reason, as it's durable.
 Pine takes between 3 to 20+ years to mature, depending on the species.